shreevatsa/sanskrit/README.md

     2. [Identify] This metrical pattern is compared against the known metrical patterns, and some best-guess metre is output.

+    3. [Display] The result of the match (perfect/partial match, known errors) is displayed.

 --------------------------------------------------------------------------------

-From a user point of view, class Identifier in sscan.py is all that needs to be interacted with.
-If `identifer` is an instance of `Identifier`, then
+Simple usage:

+   import simple_identifier
+   identifier = simple_identifier.SimpleIdentifier()
-    identifier.IdentifyFromLines(verse_lines)
+   match_results = identifier.IdentifyFromLines(verse_lines)

 returns a list of MatchResults that the verse might be in.

+Notes:

-(The reason for using verse_lines as input, rather than a single blob of text, is to enable detection of partial matches: if there are metrical errors in the verse, but some lines are in some metre, then that metre could still be recognized.)
+1. The reason for using `verse_lines` as input, rather than a string that is a single blob of text, is to enable detection of partial matches: if there are metrical errors in the verse, but some lines are in some metre, then that metre could still be recognized.

+(TODO: Do this automatically even when the line breaks aren't explicitly or correctly given, breaking at, say, likely points near half or fourths of the verse.
+Or even try all points, if computationally feasible.)

-Similarly, the point of returning a list of results is to cover the case where there might be different results, say different lines in different metres.
+2. Similarly, the point of returning a list of results is to cover the case where there might be different results, say different lines in different metres.
-(This has so far been seen only with the well-known upajāti etc. mixtures.)

 --------------------------------------------------------------------------------